Hello everyone,

 When I manually paste

-into this validator and run it, it SUCCEEDS.
-It returns my Hugging Face username and account details, confirming that the token itself is valid and grants access toapi/whoami
+hf_RPdoNErRPSCrkSbdtcMkOOLbeUAgylEbZinto this validator and run it, it SUCCEEDS.
+It returns my Hugging Face username and account details, confirming that the token itself is valid and grants access toapi/whoami.

 -